alan-turing-institute/hexaco-rep-public/README.md

 * <b>data/hexaco-pi-r-responses-llama.csv</b> - responses from HEXACO-PI-R 100 survey (PopCensus), generated with Llama-3.2. <br>
 <i>Note: Llama refused to give a response for question 98 ('It wouldn't bother me to harm someone I didn't like.')
 85 times (response=='[content-filtered]').
 This question is part of the Altruism facet, which is not included in 6 main dimensions.</i>

+## Installation Notes

+Python packages pandas and gensim are required to run these notebooks.

+PCA is conducted using 'R', create a _private.py file in the support subdirectory that contains the following definition:

+> r_binary_folder = '[your path to]/bin/Rscript'

+This project expects to find the [FastText](https://fasttext.cc/docs/en/crawl-vectors.html) model (cc.en.300.vec) in a subfolder called 'model_data'.

 ## License